In-depth Which? tests put fitness trackers through a wide range of real-world scenarios to find out exactly how capable

 Fitness trackers from all the big brands, including , , , and go through a raft of tests in and out of our lab.
 The best trackers provide in-depth and accurate data on the device or an easy-to-use app, as well as helpful tools for motivation.
 They'll be comfortable to wear, and have a range of useful features.
-The worst we've found will overstate or understate steps and distance, struggle to measure your heart rate and lack useful features.
+The worst we've found will overstate or understate steps and distance, struggle to measure your heart rate and lack important features.

 Each fitness tracker is tested in different scenarios to find out how they perform – from day-to-day activities to exercise.
 We put them through several rounds of testing too, so we can be sure our fitness tracker reviews can reliably answer your key questions, including:

 'Walking is simple, free and one of the easiest ways to get more active, lose weight and become healthier', says the NHS.

 Whether you're specifically going for a walk, trying to incorporate more walking into your daily routines (walking to work in the morning, for example), or milling about the house, a fitness tracker could help you track how many steps you clock up across the day.
 10,000 steps is a popular daily target, but most fitness trackers will allow you to set a personalised goal.

 But fitness trackers can often miscalculate steps, wrongly registering any movement of your hand as a step or failing to register genuine steps.